lyuzinmaxim/gstreamer-c-api/README.md

 - P.S.
 You must can ping jetson from host PC and must be able to send cimple python commands from jetson to host (using PIKA library)

 I use SimpleRabbitmqClient (C++) over rammitmq-c (C) as consumer on host side.

+# 8. CSI camera as input, make inference & encoding & send custom metadata to custom & video saving from server command at the same time

+Main part in 8.4 directory